MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/resources-teams-edu.md

 ## Adoption content

 Create customized email messages, posters, and flyers with your school's information and logo.
-Or use ready-to-print posters and flyers to get your organization excited about Microsoft Teams.
+Or use ready-to-print posters, flyers, and other handouts to get your organization excited about Microsoft Teams.

 |Customizable email templates |         |
 |---------|---------|